 Some of the new roles you might consider include:

-The number of new hires required for the new platform will depend on your marketplace strategy and expected growth goals.
+The number of new hires required for the new technology will depend on your marketplace strategy and expected growth goals.
 Establishing your organizational chart up front can help you avoid playing catch up later.

-There are a number of existing platforms that will enable you to launch your marketplace quickly.
+There are a number of existing technologies that will enable you to launch your marketplace quickly.
 Most of these providers get you up and running with relatively little effort, making them a good option if speed to market is one of your primary objectives.

 One of the downsides of an off-the-shelf solution is it might not perfectly fit your business requirements.
 Even if you have an existing IT department, they may find it difficult to carve out the time for some customization.
 That is why working with a company like MarketPush can help you to determine a company-specific solution.

-Alternatively, you can build your own platform.
+Alternatively, you can build your own technology.
 While this option is more expensive and will likely take more time, you can design and develop a tool that does exactly what you need it to do.
 MarketPush has a software development team that can help you map out your goals and build custom products as well.

 There are many marketplaces that sell everything to everyone.
 Amazon has built a pretty successful business with this model.
-But for B2B businesses, focus is key when starting a marketplace or adding to an existing E-commerce site.
+But for B2B businesses, focus is key when starting a marketplace or adding to an existing e-commerce site.

 The number of sellers in your marketplace will directly correlate to revenue.
 Take a look at your customers, too.
 What are they searching?
 What are they buying?
 What kind of adjacent categories would make sense?